ClusterHQ/dvol/TENTATIVE-TRANSCRIPTS-v0.2.rst

 * familiar commands are good
   * dvol push is like git push - experience transfers
 * commands with fewer concepts are generally better
-  * dvol undo has fewer pieces than dvol reset --hard HEAD^
+  * dvol undo has fewer pieces than dvol reset --hard HEAD^ (but is more ambiguous to those who understand the latter)
 * shorter commands are generally better as long as they remain descriptive
   * dvol push myusername/project/slot has the myusername component which rarely varies
 * avoiding having to type your own identity is good (the computer should be able to determine it at push/pull time)